 The 2013 Point In Time count estimated at least 2,337 Alameda County residents living unsheltered, on the streets on a single night in January 2013.
-At least three thousand more persons were staying in shelters or sleeping informally (doubled up, couch surfing).
+Some five thousand more persons were staying in shelters or sleeping informally (doubled up, couch surfing).
 For persons experiencing homelessness, access to hygiene facilities such as toilets and showers, is essential for human dignity and maintenance of personal and public health.
 However, Figure 48 shows that hygiene facility access is extremely limited in Alameda County:

-Showers: There are only six locations where unsheltered homeless persons can shower in the County, only four accessible in a daily basis, all four in the North county.
+Showers: There are only six locations where unsheltered homeless persons can shower in the County.
+Only four, all in the North county, are accessible in a daily basis.